ADHD

 If you have a diagnosis and need help with prescription medication in the UK, please review the information on our medication information page.
 If you wish to discuss support needs, please get in touch with disability@st-andrews.ac.uk to talk to a Disability Adviser.

 If you do not have a diagnosis, you should contact your GP in the first instance to discuss the issues you are currently struggling with.
 The GP may then refer you for an assessment with a multidisciplinary team in the NHS.
 Please note that there are currently long waiting times for assessment in the NHS.
-We encourage students to review our ADHD Informed Toolkit.
-This contains useful information about ADHD, support available, screening and diagnosis pathways, and additional resources.
+We encourage students to review the ADHD Informed Toolkit (linked at the top of this page).
+The Toolkit contains useful information about ADHD, support available, screening and diagnosis pathways, and additional resources.

 Please note that the Disability Team cannot provide standalone ADHD screenings, but can advise on different options.
 In addition, until you have a diagnosis, it is important to note that support for adults with ADHD often focuses on developing strategies and skills to support concentration and memory.
 Please contact disability@st-andrews.ac.uk if you would like to discuss this further.